alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/2023/2023-07-10-ruling-on-burying-innovator-with-ahlus-sunnah.md

 ---
 layout: post
-title: "Ruling On Burying Non-Sunnis With Sunnis In The Same Graveyard"
+title: Ruling On Burying Non-Sunnis With Sunnis In The Same Graveyard
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa Wa Rasa'il 17/215"
+source: Majmu' Fatawa Wa Rasa'il 17/215
 date: 2023-07-10
-hijri: "Dhul-Hijjah 22, 1444 AH"
+hijri: '1444-12-22'
-category: [funerals]
+category:
+- funerals
-tags: [ibn-uthaymeen]
+tags:
+- ibn-uthaymeen
 lang: en
 translation: false
-summary: "If the innovator is a disbeliever because of his bid'ah, then it is not permissible to bury him in the Muslim graveyard, because the kafir should be buried separately from the Muslims."
+summary: If the innovator is a disbeliever because of his bid'ah, then it is not permissible to bury him in the Muslim graveyard, because the kafir should be buried separately from the Muslims.
 muftis:
   shaykh:
   - name: Shaykh Ibn ‘Uthaymeen
     url: /biography/uthaymeen/
 ---

 ### Question: